-I’ve been reminding my patients to stay active and move with purpose all season long to achieve better winter health.
-There are many fun and effective winter-friendly activities that will do the trick, but one of the best ways to stay active year-round is by incorporating aerobic exercise into your daily routine.
+I’ve been reminding my patients to stay active and move with purpose all season long to achieve better health.
+There are many fun and effective activities, even winter-friendly, that will do the trick, but one of the best ways to stay active year-round is by incorporating aerobic exercise into your daily routine.
 A daily dose of cardio might be the closest thing you’ve got to a miracle drug for simultaneously strengthening your body, boosting your brain and improving your gut health.
 Here’s what you need to know about aerobic exercise and how to reap the benefits.

 Cardio makes the magic happen.

 Aerobic exercise is movement sustained for more than a few minutes that gets your blood and sweat glands pumping and your heart, lungs and muscles working faster and harder.
 When people think about exercise, they tend to only think about the physical benefits.
 There’s nothing wrong with wanting a beach-ready body, but why stop there?
 Incorporating this form of exercise into your daily routine will give you so much more than that!
 It’s an all-natural way to improve yourself from the inside out.
 You’ll become toner, leaner and stronger over time, but some of the most impressive benefits happen beneath the surface.

 The more consistently you get your body moving, the more likely you’ll be to enjoy more energy, boosted mood and immunity, improved memory and thinking skills, less inflammation, better brain and gut health and increased protection against age-related cognitive decline.

 Sounds pretty miraculous, doesn’t it?